doombubbles/bg3-mods/Wiki/Item-Changes.md

 **Gauntlet of the Tyrant** - Now adds 1d8 Force to unarmed attacks instead of 1d4

-**Obsidian Laced Robe** - Now has the additional affed Obsidian Armour: You have +1 to Armour Class and Saving Throws as long as you've had Heat within the past turn
+**Obsidian Laced Robe** - Now has the additional effect Obsidian Armour: You have +1 to Armour Class and Saving Throws as long as you've had Heat within the past turn

 **Thermodynamaxe** - Is now permanently dipped in Fire, and passive changed slightly to "Whenever you deal damage with a melee weapon attack, you gain 2 turns of Heat."